-The anus is part of the gastrointestinal tract.
+Anal cancer begins in the anus.
+The anus is part of the body's gastrointestinal tract, also called the digestive system.
 It is the opening at the end of the large intestine, below the rectum, where bowel movements leave the body.

 About precancer and anal cancer

-Anal cancer begins when healthy cells in or on the anus change and grow out of control, forming a mass called a tumor.
+Anal cancer starts when healthy cells in or on the anus change and grow out of control, forming a mass called a tumor.

 A tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 A benign tumor means the tumor can grow but will not spread.

-At first, the changes in a cell are abnormal, not cancerous.
-Researchers believe, however, that some of these abnormal changes are the first step in a series of slow changes that can lead to cancer.
+Often, before cancer develops, there are changes in cells that are abnormal.
+Researchers believe that some of these abnormal changes are the first step in a series of slow changes that can lead to cancer.
+Sometimes abnormal cells go away without treatment.
+But these abnormal cells can also become cancerous.

-Some of the abnormal cells go away without treatment, but others can become cancerous.
-This phase of the disease is called dysplasia, which is an abnormal growth of cells.
+This phase of the disease with abnormal cell growth is called dysplasia.
 Dysplasia in the anus is called anal intraepithelial neoplasia (AIN) or anal squamous intraepithelial lesions (SILs).

-Growths—such as polyps or warts—that are not cancerous can also occur in or around the anus; some may become cancerous over time.
-In some cases, the precancerous tissue needs to be removed to keep cancer from developing.
+Growths, like polyps or warts, can also occur in or around the anus.
+These growths can become cancerous over time.
+In some cases, the precancerous tissue should be removed to keep cancer from developing.